The Ultimate Guide to Garden Security

 When it comes to the security of your garden, you want to be sure that you are using the right kind of lights for maximum security.
 Solar lights are becoming more and more advanced.
 But are they more effective than the traditional wired security lights?
 Let’s have a look.

-Solar lights are much easier to install, as you can place them almost anywhere (where they are exposed to sunlight) and they are ready to go.
-Whereas traditional wired outdoor lights have a much more involved process when it comes to instillation.
+Solar lights are much easier to install than wired outdoor lights, as you can place them almost anywhere (where they are exposed to sunlight), and they are ready to go.
+Whereas traditional wired outdoor lights have a much more involved process when it comes to instillation as they will need to be wired into a power source.
 Another perk of solar lights is that if you have a power cut, your lights will remain unaffected.

-Solar lights are easier to maintain, as they are easy to access for repairs and as long as they are kept clean and are dug firmly in the ground you shouldn’t have many problems with them.
-Wired lights may be harder to repair and maintain, as you may need the advice and assistance of a qualified electrician to make any repairs.
+Solar lights are generally easier to maintain, as they are easy to access for repairs and as long as they are kept clean and are dug firmly in the ground you shouldn’t have many problems with them.
+Likewise, should they break or become faulty they are very straight forward to replace and can be done by yourself.
+Wired lights may be harder to repair and maintain, as you may need the advice and assistance of a qualified electrician to make any repairs and replace them if need be.

-As the light from a solar light may be slightly less bright, you may need more.
-However the beauty of the solar light is that they can go anywhere it your garden.
-This means you may be able to cover more area with light than with one traditional wired security light.
-Your solar lights may not be affected by a power cut; however with the weather in the UK being very changeable and often cloudy, if your solar light does not receive enough sunlight then they may not work, or may not be as bright as you need them to be.
+Although the light from the solar outdoor lights might be less bright, the beauty of these is that they are so easy to place and can go practically anywhere meaning that you can place multiple to create a larger area of light coverage.
+Solar lights may not be affected by a power cut so will still be on if all of the other power goes out; however, with the weather in the UK being very interchangeable and often cloudy, if your solar light does not receive enough sunlight then they may not work or may not be as bright as you need them to be.
+The other benefit of wired lighting is that you can often set it on a timer, to only turn on between certain times (which is especially useful when they are also motion censored) whereas solar lights will turn on automatically when light starts to get low (usually at sunset).

 Where you place your outdoor security lights is dependent on what their main function is.
 Whether you want to deter potential burglars or provide safety light when walking, it’s important to place your lights in the right positions.